 You can then use dimensional analysis to see how much product can be formed based on the amount of limiting reagent that is given.
 This is the theoretical yield of your experiment.

-Actual Yield Calculation
+Calculating Actual Yield

 If you are physically doing an experiment, your actual yield will be the amount of product you weigh out on your balance.
 If you are doing a word problem, the actual yield may be given within the problem.